Do you want to get rid of insomnia?

-Do you feel extremely exhausted, the days seem to and anxiety has started to set in?
+Do you feel extremely exhausted where the days seem so long and anxiety has started to set in?

 Are you reading this late at night just because you can’t sleep?

 Or you’ve been desperately looking for answers on why you can’t fall or stay asleep all night?